WELCOME TO ROMANS

 WEEKLY MESSAGE

-If you miss the sermon, we encourage you to listen or watch online prior to attending your small group.
+Miss this week's sermon?
+We encourage you to listen or watch online prior to attending your small group.
 This will help you come prepared and ready to participate with your group as you press the truth of God's Word into every day life.

 LISTEN HERE